woctezuma/schulze-method/README.md

 ## Requirements

-- Install the latest version of [Python 3.X](https://www.python.org/downloads/).
+- Install the latest version of [Python 3.X](https://www.python.org/downloads/) (at least version 3.10).

 - Install the required packages: